AP: Tell me about the book you are reading?

 AP: Oh, that is a good one.

 M: I started a new one this morning, but I don’t remember a name of it.
-And I have a whole bunch of science books in physics, biology.
+And I have a bunch of science books in physics, biology.

 AP: Is it your interest or somehow related to your profession?